Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-The user should have support for simple access to the seat, leg mobility, and getting off the seat from the Underneath Table Height (UTH) or Under Desktop Height (UDH).
-In addition, the design must incorporate SH, TT, and an additional 20 mm of space to allow for a shift in leg posture and the lowest standard dimension of UTH \citep{perez-gosende_anthropometry-based_2017}.
-However, according to \cite{gouvali_match_2006}, the highest dimension of UTH cannot be greater than the difference between the maximum dimension of TH and the table's thickness, which is 30mm.
-Consequently, the link between UTH, PH, and TT yields a match equation, as shown in Equation \ref{eq8}.
+The user should have support for simple access to the seat, leg mobility, and getting off the seat from under the hood (UTH).
+In addition, the design must incorporate SH, TT, and an additional 20 mm of space to allow for a shift in leg posture and the lowest standard dimension of UTH \cite{perez-gosende_anthropometry-based_2017}.
+However, according to \cite{gouvali_match_2006}, the highest dimension of UTH cannot be greater than the difference between the maximum dimension of TH and the table thickness, which is 30mm.
+Consequently, the link between UTH, PH, and TT yields a match equation, as shown in Equation \ref{eq8}: